-- A student may withdraw from a core nursing course ‘not in good standing’ (with a grade of “C” or lower) only once during their program of study.
-A second such withdrawal will result in dismissal from the program.
+- A student may withdraw from any nursing courses ‘in good standing’ (with a grade of “B-” or higher) only twice during their program of study.
+A third such withdrawal will result in dismissal from the program.

 - All out of sequence students will be placed in courses on a space/faculty available basis.
 Priority will be given to students who are out of sequence for military service, severe illness, or family leave rather than for failure or withdrawal ‘not in good standing’.